PWNAGERobotics/ScoutingPASS/docs/Configuration.md

   "cycleTimer": "tct"
 }
 ```
-The clickable_image element allows collection of data through images.
-The first use case was to record a robots starting position on the field.
-It is also used to record shooting locations of robots.
+The clickable_image element allows the collection of data through images.
+The first use case was to record a robot's starting position on the field.
+It is also used to record the shooting locations of robots.
 The way it works is the image is turned into a grid of boxes.
 Each box is numbered.
 When the image is clicked, the box number corresponding to the X/Y coordinates is recorded.
 Through the attributes of the element, you can record one or many different clicks/boxes.
 The number of boxes is configurable as well as the behavior of each click.
 You have the option of showing a "Flip" button which will flip the image 180 degrees, which is helpful if your scouters are sitting on the opposite side of the field and they see the field from the opposite direction.
 There is also an "Undo" button which allows scouters to remove the last recorded box from the element.
-There are also configuration settings for shape, size, color and fill of the shape to mark your click.
+There are also configuration settings for shape, size, color, and fill of the shape to mark your click.
 Finally, this element can be tied into a cycle timer.
 Every click will start a new cycle.
 So, if you have an image of a scoring location, you just need to click the image and the program will not only record the scoring location, but the cycle time as well.

-Specific attributes to Cycle Timer are:
+Specific attributes of Cycle Timer are:
 * filename - the location of the file image that you want to use.
-It must be local to the web site you are using.
+It must be local to the website you are using.
 * dimensions (optional) - this controls the number of boxes the image will be divided into.
-The first value is the number boxes along the x-axis and the second number is the number of boxes along the y-axis.
+The first value is the number of boxes along the x-axis and the second number is the number of boxes along the y-axis.
 (Default values are "12 6" for 72 boxes)
 * toggleClick (optional)- if set to "true", if a box has already been clicked, clicking it again will "unclick" that box.
 It will no longer be stored and reported.
 (Default value: false)
 * clickRestrictions (optional) - this dictates how many clicks are allowed for this element.<br>Acceptable values are:<br>
   * none (default) - clicks are unrestricted